Primary Sport Challenge

 To share the responsibility in achieving the class goal, individual students are limited to contribute a maximum of 85 minutes per day to a team total.

-Annual participation grants are provided to schools continuing to support student participation in the NSW Premier's Primary School Sport Challenge.
-In 2015 participation grants will range from $700 to $2000 depending on school size and numbers of students participating in the Challenge.
+Grants are offered to new and continuing schools to support student participation in the NSW Premier's Primary School Sport Challenge.
+In 2017, grants will range from $500 to $2,000 depending on school size and numbers of students participating in the Challenge.

 The grants can be used for a variety of purposes including: